gradle/gradle/design-docs/managed-component-model.md

 #### Test Coverage

-- Can view the components container as a ComponentSpecContainer
+- Can view the components container as a `ComponentSpecContainer`
-- Can view the components container as a sub set `CollectionBuilder<T>` where T extends `ComponentSpec` (e.g. PlayCoffeeScriptPlugin.createCoffeeScriptSourceSets)
+- Can view the components container as a sub set `CollectionBuilder<T>` where T extends `ComponentSpec` (e.g. `PlayCoffeeScriptPlugin.createCoffeeScriptSourceSets`)
-- DSL type methods (e.g. Action → Closure) methods can be used on a ComponentSpecContainer
+- DSL type methods (e.g. Action → Closure) methods can be used on a `ComponentSpecContainer`
-- Can continue to register custom component types (i.e. @ComponentType rules still work)
+- Can continue to register custom component types (i.e. `@ComponentType` rules still work)

+Most of this coverage already exists, need to fill in the gaps:

+- Build script can:
+    - Create a component using a registered component type.
+    - Configure components:
+        - With given name
+        - With given type
+        - All components
+    - Apply beforeEach/afterEach rules to components.
+- Plugin can do the above.
+- Reasonable error message when:
+    - Attempting to create a component using a type for which there is no implementation.
+    - Attempting to create a component using default type.

 #### Breaking changes

-- Removal of project.components
+- Removal of `project.componentSpecs`
 - Removal of ability to bind to the component container as `ExtensiblePolymorphicDomainObjectContainer<ComponentSpec>` (if this ever actually worked)
 - Removal of `ExtensiblePolymorphicDomainObjectContainer<ComponentSpec>` methods from `ComponentSpecContainer`, addition of collection builder methods
+- All configuration done using subject of type `ComponentSpecContainer` is deferred.
+Used to be eager.

 ###  `components.«component».sources.«sourceSet»` is addressable/visible in rule space